 Alumni Mass and Open House at Crackley Hall set to celebrate past and present

-Crackley Hall will celebrate its past and present with a special event for former pupils of the school as well as of its predecessor St Joseph’s Covent on Saturday 17 September 2016.
+Crackley Hall celebrated its past and present with a special event for former pupils of the school, as well as of its predecessor St Joseph’s Covent, on Saturday 17 September 2016.

-The occasion marks the first time former pupils have been invited to see the new development of the school comprising a purpose-built hall and additional teaching spaces.
-The event, which runs from 10.30am to 1.00pm, is open to all former staff and pupils of Crackley Hall over the age of 18 as well as those former pupils and staff of St Joseph’s Convent.
+The occasion marked the first time former pupils have been invited to see the new development of the school comprising a purpose-built hall and additional teaching spaces.
+The event, which ran from 10.30am to 1.00pm, was open to all former staff and pupils of Crackley Hall over the age of 18 as well as those former pupils and staff of St Joseph’s Convent.

 “As we look to the future, it is also important to remember our heritage and the debt that is owed to the Sisters of Mercy in establishing a school at Crackley Hall,” commented Mr Robert Duigan, Headmaster at Crackley Hall School.

-“This event is a chance to gather together our wider community which includes former pupils from both St Joseph’s Convent and the early years of Crackley Hall School.
-We would be delighted for as many former pupils and staff as possible to join us and to share their happy memories of school days.”
+“This event was a chance to gather together our wider community which included former pupils from both St Joseph’s Convent and the early years of Crackley Hall School.
+We were delighted that so many former pupils and staff were able to join us and share their happy memories of school days.”

 The name Crackley Hall School came into existence in 2004 following the merger with Princethorpe College in 2001, prior to that it was called St Joseph’s School and before that St Joseph’s Convent School.